Jamaican domination continues, Cayman gets first official medal on day two of CARIFTA Games

 Cayman also had competitors in the Under-17 Boys Javelin where Jacob Kelly (42.56-metres) and Jaden Tatum (29.97-metres) placed 7th and 8th respectively.
 Newcomer Stephen Watson did not record a height in the Under-17 Boys High Jump.

-Jamaica also dominated the Under-20 200-metre sprints as reigning Under-20 World champion and defending Austin Sealy award winner Brianna Williams clocked a Jamaican seasons best 22.89 seconds to win her second consecutive CARIFTA sprint-double, while teammate Joanne Reid clocked 23.69s for silver.
+Jamaica dominated the Under-20 200-metre sprints as reigning Under-20 World champion and defending Austin Sealy award winner Brianna Williams clocked a Jamaican seasons best 22.89 seconds to win her second consecutive CARIFTA sprint-double, while teammate Joanne Reid clocked 23.69s for silver.

 “I got out, did what my coach me to do with my form, and brought it home.” said Williams.
 “I am trying to do what I did last year, but better.”